monimoyd/panoptic_image_segmentation_with_detr/part2/README.md

 Categories used for engineering dataset are as below:

-0 - Misc Stuff (these are all the Coco thing object predicted by DETR panoptic segmentation code 1-48 - Classes used for engineering materials
+0 - Misc Stuff (these are all the Coco thing object predicted by DETR panoptic segmentation code
+1-48 - Classes used for engineering materials
-49 - 182 - Coco Stuff objects mapped using the formula (4892 + coco stuff category id - 43).
+49 -140 - Coco Stuff objects mapped using the formula (coco stuff category id - 43).
+For example for banner category id is 49 which is category id 92 in Coco

 For each annotation json provided for each category an intermediate csv file with fields as below:

 id - A unique annotation id
 image_id - A unique image id
-image_path - path where image is lying width - width of image height - height of image bbox - Bounding box segment_map - Segmentation map converted to RLE format source - Source from where record is generated.
-1 for annotation file, 2 for predicted from DETR panoptic segmentation code, 3 for coco stuff dataset area - Area of bounding box segment_polygon - Polygon coordinates for segments
+image_path - path where image is lying
+width - width of image
+height - height of image
+bbox - Bounding box
+segment_map - Segmentation map converted to RLE format
+source - Source from where record is generated.
+1 for annotation file, 2 for predicted from DETR panoptic segmentation code, 3 for coco stuff dataset
+area - Area of bounding box
+segment_polygon - Polygon coordinates for segments

 As our dataset may not have all the stuff, so the coco validation stuff dataset is added for training and for this also an intermediate